Working Groups and Task Forces

 The PHACS Working Groups and Task Forces are responsible for close examination of the data in their domain.
 They are also responsible for the development of abstracts for presentation and manuscript publication.
 Click below for a description of each Working Group and Task Force, contact information for the Chair(s), and a link to its published research.

-Adolescents and Young Adults Working Group
+Adolescent and Young Adult Health and Behaviors Working Group

-Chair: Barbara Moscicki, MD, Professor of Pediatrics, University of California Los ANgeles
+Chair: Barbara Moscicki, MD, Professor of Pediatrics, University of California Los Angeles

 Chair: Katherine Tassiopoulos, DSc, Senior Research Scientist, Harvard T. H. Chan School of Public Health